“Nobody Died At Sandy Hook”

 “Remarkably, the state has done its best to avoid releasing the death certificates and even recordings of the 911 calls.
 Death certificates were eventually ‘released’ but not to the public or those who might want to investigate the case further” pg.
 61

-And we’re right back to the bullshit.
+And we’re right back to the nonsense.

 “One Sandy Hook researcher decided to call Lt.
 Paul Vance to ask who cleaned up the blood, which would have been considered a bio-hazard, and got the reply, ‘What blood?'” pg.
 63